 What Are The Causes of Blue Smoke from the Exhaust?

-Blue smoke from the exhaust means that the engine oil mixes with gasoline in the combustion cycle.
+Blue smoke from the exhaust means that the engine oil is mixing with gasoline in the combustion cycle.
 It can also be caused by oil dripping onto hot engine parts.
 In some cases, blue exhaust smoke is a sign that a part has failed, such as the turbocharger or PCV valve.